Bariloche, Patagonia, Argentina

 - Pour the nearly boiling water where the bombilla enters the yerba.

-- Many guachos will also add a spoon full of sugar atop the yerba and pour the water over the sugar, creating a sweet mate, known in Argentina as mate dulce.
-If you prefer a mate without sugar then you like it amargo or bitter.
+- Did you know that many gauchos add a spoonful of sugar atop their yerba mate and pour the water over the sugar, creating a sweet mate?
+This special brew is know as "mate dulce" in Argentina.
+If you prefer a mate without sugar, then you like it "amargo" or bitter.
+Add your sweetness here (honey is great too) if you prefer it!

 - Sip and enjoy… preferably with good folks, mountains, and an accordion.